-The kit comes will ALL the parts necessary to complete the transceiver in fine fashion and includes a 40m crystal of YOUR CHOICE from the QRPme lineup of 40 meter crystals.
-PLEASE SPECIFY WHICH 40m CRYSTAL YOU WOULD LIKE WITH YOUR ORDER in the ADDITIONAL INFO BOX IN PAYPAL.
+The kit comes will ALL the parts necessary to complete the transceiver in fine fashion and includes a 40m 7122 crystal unless you specify a 40m crystal of YOUR CHOICE from the QRPme lineup of 40 meter crystals.
+PLEASE SPECIFY a custom 40m CRYSTAL THAT YOU WOULD LIKE WITH YOUR ORDER (INSTEAD OF THE 7122) in the ADDITIONAL INFO BOX IN PAYPAL.

 All connectors are included and mount directly on the board so there is no wiring to futz with and a very clean looking finished kit.